 Singalong

-Welcome to the Work-In-Progress singalong page!
+Welcome to the singalong page!
 Sea shanties usually have a call-and-response verse structure, alternating lines sung by just the shantyman with refrains sung by everyone, but others have a more recognizable verse and chorus structure.
 Some of our songs have both refrains and choruses, others just one or the other, and some have neither!
 This is where you can find all of the singalong parts for each song, sorted alphabetically by title.
 Happy shantying!

 All for me Grog